jindrichmynarz/dissertation/parts/introduction.md

 Structuring data about both demands and offers in a granular fashion is especially crucial for complex multidimensional descriptions that cannot be simply reduced, such as to a single comparable number (e.g., a price tag).
 Having access to structured data enables automated processing and granular descriptions provide a basis for novel functionalities.

-Open data can balance information asymmetries between the members of the market caused by fragmentation of data distributed on the Web.
-Better informedness can then lead to better decisions of the market's participants.
-A key step in this direction is better integration of data on the Web.

 In the public procurement domain, better information can improve the quality of government's decision making and thus make the allocation of public resources more efficient.
 Matchmaking can help public bodies to find a more suitable supplier, while companies can benefit from finding business opportunities in relevent calls for tenders.
-In effect, the ambition of the developed system is mainly to reduce passive waste with public funds ([Bandiera et al., 2009](#Bandiera2009)), which, unlike active waste, does not benefits the decision-making civil servant, but instead is caused rather by lack of information, skills, and motivation.
+In effect, the ambition of the developed system is mainly to reduce passive waste with public funds ([Bandiera, Prat, Valletti, 2009](#Bandiera2009)), which, unlike active waste, does not benefit the decision-making civil servant, but instead is caused rather by lack of information, skills, and motivation.

 Additional goals: